abacii-voice/arktic/README.md

 3. Clients
 ----------

 Can be used to views the list of clients and projects currently active.
+Add the argument --client to view a single client.

 4. Tags
 -------

-Can be used to add tags to a specific project dictionary
+Can be used to add tags to a specific project dictionary.

 5. Flags
 --------